rOmAn2193/TapperGame/README.md

+#Tapper game
-#Tapper game written in Swift with self-made UI
+Written in Swift with self-made UI